Bunker Talk: Let’s Talk About The Things We Did Or Didn’t Cover This Week

 Welcome to Bunker Talk.
 This is a weekend open discussion post for the best commenting crew on the net, in which we can chat about all the stuff that went on this week that we didn't cover.
 We can also talk about the stuff we did or whatever else grabs your interest.
 In other words, it's literally an off-topic thread.

-Also, kindly remember:
+Also, a remember:

 - If you want to talk politics, do so respectfully and know that there's always somebody that isn't going to agree with you.

 - If you have political differences, hash it out respectfully, stick to the facts, and no childish name-calling or personal attacks of any kind.
 If you can't handle yourself in that manner, then please, discuss virtually anything else.

 - No drive-by garbage political memes.
 No conspiracy theory rants.
 Links to crackpot sites will be axed, too.
 Trolling and shitposting will not be tolerated.
 No obsessive behavior about other users.
 Just don't interact with folks you don't like.